-(Career Offender) and 4B1.2 (Definitions of Terms Used in Section 4B1.1) and other guidelines discussed herein.6
+(Career Offender) and 4B1.2 (Definitions of Terms Used in Section 4B1.1) and other guidelines discussed herein.

-The categorical approach is an analysis that looks to the statutory elements of an offense, rather than the facts of a defendant's conduct in committing the underlying offense, when determining the nature of a predicate conviction.
+The categorical approach is an analysis that looks to the statutory elements of an offense, rather than the facts of a defendant's conduct in committing the underlying offense, when determining the nature of an instant or predicate conviction.
 Courts evaluate the text of the statute of conviction with the aid of case law.
-When statutes criminalize multiple offenses, courts review a limited class of judicial documents for the sole purpose of determining a defendant's particular offense of conviction.
+When statutes criminalize multiple offenses, courts may review a limited class of judicial documents for the sole purpose of determining the nature of a defendant's particular offense of conviction.